By the end of this section, you will be able to:

-At the end of 2020, the LIGO-Virgo collaboration (Virgo is a gravitational wave detector operated by the European Gravitational Observatory in Italy) published a catalog that now included some 50 events.
+By the end of 2021, the LIGO-Virgo collaboration (Virgo is a gravitational wave detector operated by the European Gravitational Observatory in Italy) published a catalog that now included some 90 events.
 Most were mergers of two black holes, and most involved black holes with a range of masses detected only by gravitational waves (see Figure 24.19).
 In the most extreme merger, black holes with masses of 86 and 65 times the mass of the Sun merged to form a black hole with a mass of about 142 times the mass the Sun, and released energy equivalent to 9 times the mass of our Sun (remember E= mc2)—an enormous amount.

 Astronomers are not yet sure how black holes in this unexpected mass range form.
 Bear in mind that the kind of black holes in binary star systems that we discussed in Evidence for Black Holes (and listed in Table 24.1) have masses ranging from 4 to 15 times the mass of the Sun.

 To be sure, a few mergers did involve black holes with stellar masses comparable to those of black holes in X-ray binary systems.
 In one case, for example, the merging black holes had masses of 14 and 8 times the mass of the Sun.